davidebolo1993/VISOR/README.md

 - 'deletion'.
 Deletes from start(included) to end(included)
 - 'insertion'.
 Inserts a specific sequence immediately after end
 - 'inversion'.
 Inverts from start(included) to end(included)
 - 'tr expansion'.
-Expands an existent tandem repetition. tr is meant to be one of the repetitions in microsatellites region with the START/END format specified in the Examples/KnownRepetitions.bed file in this repository
+Expands an existent tandem repetition. tr is meant to be one of the repetitions in microsatellites region with the one of the START-END pair specified in the Examples/KnownRepetitions.bed file in this repository (this example is for GRCh38)
 - 'tr contraction'.
 Contracts an existent tandem repetition.
 Works as described before
 - 'ptr'.
 Inserts a perfect tandem repetition immediately after end
 - 'atr' Inserts a approximate tandem repetition immediately after end